 There is scientific proof that eating plenty of fruits and vegetables can lower your risk of disease and boost your immune system.
+Natural ways to improve immunity is a topic that is covered in great detail by many healthcare websites, including this blog post by Miskawaan Health and it will come as no surprise that diet plays a big role in the pursuit of a strong immune system.
 But maybe you don’t always have time to eat vegetables with every meal or every day.
 On days like these, a product like Balance of Nature is a fast alternate way to getting enough fruits and vegetable servings each day.
 What is it that makes them so healthy?
 The science behind fruits and vegetables says it all!

 Reducing the Risk of Disease

 Fruits and vegetables have hundreds of unique compounds called phytonutrients that you don’t get in meat or dairy foods.
 They are antioxidants that protect body cells from damage, provide healthy aging as well as normal hormonal function and most importantly, prevents diseases.
 Beautiful colors in the produce we should be having on our plate everyday are the consequence of exactly phytonutrient compounds!
 These phytonutrients can protect your body from getting diseases such as:

 - Eye disease

 A meta-analysis of studies that included more than 465,000 participants found that eating fruits and vegetables reduced the risk of death from cardiovascular disease by 4% for each additional serving a day.

 Other studies found that those that ate five servings of fruit and vegetables per day had a 30% lower risk of heart disease and stroke than those that ate less than three servings per day.

 The best vegetables for heart benefits include leafy greens like Swiss chard, greens, and spinach.
 Cruciferous vegetables like broccoli, cabbage, cauliflower, bok choy, and kale also had a strong protective effect on heart health.